This page was reviewed under our medical and editorial policy by

 Heavier body weight and higher body mass index are probable risk factors, and perhaps high blood pressure (hypertension).
 But no confirmed association with seromas following breast cancer surgery has been found regarding:

 Small seromas often disappear over time, but long-lasting ones can be troublesome.
-If your seroma cannot be easily felt through the skin, its dimensions may be determined through ultrasound or a computed tomography (CT) scan.
+If a seroma cannot be easily felt through the skin, its dimensions may be determined through ultrasound or a computed tomography (CT) scan.

 The fluid in persistent or large seromas may be removed with a hypodermic needle (in a procedure called aspiration), but the fluid may recur.
 Repeated aspirations raise the risk of infection.

-To resolve persistent seromas, your doctor may inject an irritant into the cavity that was formed by tissue removal.
+To resolve persistent seromas, the doctor may inject an irritant into the cavity that was formed by tissue removal.
 This procedure, called sclerotherapy, aims to promote healing by closing up the empty space.
 Recurrent seromas may require replacement of a drainage tube or, less commonly, surgical drainage.

 Other seroma treatments are preventive, and may include: